Oxsomi/core3/docs/graphics_api.md

   resize();
   ```

   - Updates the swapchain with the current information from OxC3 platforms.
 Both format and size are queried again to ensure it really needs to resize.
-After this, all recorded command lists will still be valid, but the API implementation will likely re-record their command lists if it was already re-using them.
+After this, all recorded command lists that include it will be invalidated.

 ### Used functions and obtained